 Community Engagement.
 An important component in resource management is the human community.
 Mauna Kea is a sacred site to the Native Hawaiian community (Maly 1999; Maly and Maly 2005).
 Mauna Kea also serves as an important astronomical site, educational facility, and recreational area.
 These human uses of the environment can directly conflict with the protection of cultural and natural resources.
 This CMP recognizes Mauna Kea's importance from both the cultural and natural standpoints while also attempting to provide for evolving astronomical use.
 Stakeholder cooperation in the long-term management of Mauna Kea's resources is therefore essential.
-As a result, this plan offers processes for on-going education and community is important for successful implementation of the CMP as well as rebuilding trust between stakeholders and the University and ultimately sustaining the resources for future generations (see Section 2.3.1 and Section 4).
+As a result, this plan offers processes for on-going education and community consultation in the management of the UH Management Areas.
+These processes to engage the community is important for successful implementation of the CMP as well as rebuilding trust between stakeholders and the University and ultimately sustaining the resources for future generations (see Section 2.3.1 and Section 4).